CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/README.md

 Future gameplay features will determine the balance of faucets and sinks which will be carefully managed by the developers.
 In-game events can act as "tokenomic levers" to drive the flow of tokens in and out of the contract.

 {% hint style="info" %}
-An example of in-game events would be a "Reforge Bonus" event where an increase in average SKILL spending is expected to be seen and will replenish the SKILL in the contract.
+An example of in-game events would be a "Reforge Bonus" event where an increase in average $XWeapon spending is expected to be seen and will replenish the $XWeapon in the contract.
 {% endhint %}

 > Written by : godsendtoxic\#7683